Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 # Terms, Concepts, and Technologies

+~ Policy-driven access control
+		- Policy-driven access control is an approach where permissions are set based on organizational policies, roles, or requirements, ensuring that users have the right level of access that aligns with their job functions or responsibilities.
+		- Permissions are assigned based on predefined roles in an organization, and individuals are then assigned to those roles.
+		- Users are given the minimum levels of access necessary to perform their job functions.
+If a condition is not explicitly met, access is denied by default.
+~ Unique Secret Keys
+		- Unique secret keys for programmatic access are crucial for ensuring that interactions with the cloud are secure and authenticated.
+~ Infrastructure Monitoring
+		- Infrastructure monitoring is focused on ensuring the foundational IT components, like servers, data centers, and networking equipment, are both functional and secure.
+~ Systems Monitoring
+		- Systems monitoring evaluates the hardware, operating systems, and the essential services that applications run on ~ Application Monitoring
+		- Applications monitoring pertains to overseeing individual software solutions and ensuring their security and performance.
+~ Passive Mode
+		- In passive mode, the firewall monitors traffic without actively blocking or allowing it.
+		- This can be useful for observing traffic patterns but wouldn't be ideal for a mission-critical system where active protection is essential.
+~ Fail-Open
+		- A fail-open mode would allow all access requests during a malfunction.
+		- In a high-security environment, this could lead to unauthorized access to sensitive data.
+~ Fail-closed
+		- When security is paramount, as with sensitive data storage, a fail-closed mode ensures that all access requests are denied during system malfunctions, preventing any potential unauthorized access.
+		- This method involves limiting traffic based on a predefined rate.
 ~ Technical Debt
 		- Technical debt represents the future cost of rectifying present-day shortcuts or less optimal solutions.
 		- It can arise when known inefficiencies aren't addressed due to various constraints, like time.